Inguro-OU/war-of-memes/README.md

 - Mistrust diminishes the collective problem-solving capacity.
 - Instead of the best ideas winning, the loudest or most powerful voices dominate.

-## Three Behaviors That Change Everything
+## Three Trust Behaviors That Make A Difference

 What are these **surprisingly simple** yet **powerful** behaviors that fulfill our social needs?
 We refer to them as **Case A** (when our needs are fulfilled) and **Case B** (when we feel hurt).
 As you read the statements below, consider: